BarFoo/DomainGenie/README.md

 If you do not agree with this, please DO NOT use this software.

 I will explore options for encrypting domain domain data without impacting performance.

-In my humble opinion domain names are not sensitive data, so I'd love any feedback on this.